WindowsLonestar/WLShomepage-source/README.md

 # WLShomepage-source
-the source code for my homepage.
+Below is the code i wrote to make my homepage. it took 6 hours to write. keep in ing that some code isnt mine, as implementing the prosessingJS libraries correctly can be very difficult. however, almost all code was written by me.